anguianoo/sicmu-share/README.md

 Hello, this is SICMU,

-this project allows
-  -users to share thier favorite songs
-  -and save a playlist
+Users can share thier favorite songs and save a playlist

-The goal of building Sicmu was to learn to implement Graphql, Apollo, and Material UI I learned how to write mutations, querys, and subscriptions
+Building Sicmu was to learn to implement Graphql, Apollo, and Material UI.
+I learned how to write mutations, querys, and subscriptions

 try it: